 And so my second response is that this is also an investment in your child.
 In fact, it might be the most important thing you ever buy for them.

-I experimented with offering hardship discounts when I opened the group last year and the one thing that I have learned since then is that the people who pay a deeply discounted rate rarely participate in a way that allows them to really get the benefits that the group offers if you are fully engaged.
+I have experimented with offering hardship discounts, and the one thing that I have learned since then is that the people who pay a deeply discounted rate rarely participate in a way that allows them to really get the benefits that the group offers if you are fully engaged.
 I think you need some ‘skin in the game’ to see the value that doing this kind of work can bring.

-The membership is geared toward parents of children who are between 12 months-7 years old.
+The membership is geared toward parents of children who are between 1-10 years old.
 If you’re on the earlier side but like to feel prepared, come on in!
 If your child is on the older side but you don’t have a vision for parenting (and you’d like one), and you’re struggling with tantrums, power struggles, setting boundaries, and the like – you’ll definitely find a home here.
+The tools 'work' with people of any age, but if you want most of the examples we discuss to be relevant to your situation, then you'll be most at home if you have children aged 1-10.

 No!
 The monthly fee covers you and any other member of your family/caregiving team who regularly interacts with your child/ren.
 After you sign up, please send an email to support@yourparentingmojo.com giving me the names and email addresses of the additional individual(s) who will need access and I will set up user accounts for them, which will also get them access to the community group.